 Farmer’s Markets and Community Supported Agriculture

 One of the greatest, yet often underutilized and underappreciated pleasures of spring/summer, is fresh local produce.
-Farmer’s markets and community supported agriculture provide a variety of fresh, nutrient dense vegetation among other food items to help you and your family support a healthy lifestyle.
-If you’ve never participated, imagine deep red colored strawberries, vibrant crispy green beans, freshly baked breads, and eggs that were just laid the day prior.
-Often times you’ll even stumble upon produce you’ve never tried before, such as salmon berries or black raspberries.
+Farmer’s markets and community supported agriculture provide a variety of fresh, nutrient-dense vegetation and other food items to help you and your family support a healthy lifestyle.
+If you’ve never participated, imagine red-colored strawberries, crispy green beans, freshly-baked breads, and eggs that were just laid the day prior.
+Oftentimes you’ll even stumble upon produce you’ve never tried before, such as salmon berries or black raspberries.

 Farmer’s markets are great for children to encourage them to be more involved in their diet choices.
 Allow them to choose among the different colors and textures and be sure to include them in safe food preparation in the kitchen – like making a yogurt based fruit dip from the quart of berries they selected.
 Locally grown produce is also a great way to introduce a new healthy food choice to your child, or even yourself!
 This produce has been ripened fully in the field so it’s bursting with color and flavor.
 Meeting with your local food producer can give you and your children further insight and understanding as to how these foods are grown and harvested before ending up on your dinner table.
 Additional benefits for you is the cost savings.
 Eating healthy can get expensive without careful planning and these markets are generally low cost.
 Many markets also accept WIC coupons and SNAP benefits to help you stay within your budget while eating right.